syncfusion-content/install-docs/Common/Essential-Studio/Documentation-Setup/Documentation-Setup.md

-> Note: When you have not installed local documentation, then a prompt opens to download the setup.
+N> When you have not installed local documentation, then a prompt opens to download the setup.

 Online Documentation: Syncfusion provides comprehensive documentation online, to help you understand Essential Studio products, better.
 This can be accessed from the Utilities > Documentation > Online Documentation.